Skip to main content

 Staff-to-child ratios and what they mean for software

-Texas Chapter 746 ratios are age-specific and more granular than many states, stepping from 1:4 for the youngest infants to 1:22 for 5-6 year-olds.
+Texas Chapter 746 ratios are age-specific and more granular than many states, stepping from 1:4 for the youngest infants to 1:22 for 5-year-olds and school-age children.
 A center with a mixed-age infant room has different compliance obligations than one with discrete classrooms.

 The ratio tracking requirement is continuous.
 When a teacher takes a break, when a child transfers between rooms, when afternoon pickup thins a classroom, the ratio obligation continues.
 Software that logs only arrival and departure times captures the bookends of the day but misses the transitions.